OpenSwitchNOS/openswitch-ops-docs/contribute-code.md

 - **Feature Test Plans**--Contains a high-level overview of the test plans for each feature.
 - **Component Functionality**--Describes the content of the component in this repository and provides pointers to other documents.
 - **Component Design**--Documents a high-level design of the component.
-- **Component Test Plan**--Contains all the component tests documentation relevant to the specific repository.
+- **Component Test Plan**--Contains all the component test documentation relevant to the specific repository.
 - **Infrastructure**--Describes a process in the core of OpenSwitch.
 These documents are addressed to developers that want to contribute to the code and only use OpenSwitch.